 move and turn are the two most commonly-used methods.
 To move backwards, specify a negative value.
 The value passed into turn is interpreted as degrees: a positive value turns clockwise; a negative value, anti-clockwise.
 These two methods take a numeric value, which may be an Int or a Float.

 Scaling: the argument provided to the move procedure is specified in ‘turtle-units’.
-The Graphics pane on the screen (i.e. the ‘paper’ on which the Turtle draws) is 100 turtle-units wide by 75 turtle units high.
-If the turtle is moved outside this boundaries it will not cause an error, but the location of the turtle and any lines outside the boundaries will not be visible.
+The Graphics pane on the screen (i.e. the ‘paper’ on which the Turtle draws) is 100 turtle units wide by 75 turtle units high.
+If the turtle is moved outside these boundaries it will not cause an error, but the location of the turtle and any lines outside the boundaries will not be visible.

-show causes the turtle to be displayed (the small green circle with a black radius showing the direction is it pointing); hide does the opposite.
+show causes the turtle to be displayed (the small green circle with a black radius showing the direction it is pointing); hide does the opposite.
 You can move and turn the turtle, causing lines to be drawn, whether or not the turtle is shown.

 To move the turtle without drawing a line call penUp, then penDown when you are ready to draw lines again.